sodacan-net/sodacan-core/README.md

 # SodaCan
-This is a proff-of-concept for plant automation using Java 8+, Apache Kafka and JBoss Drools.
+This is a proof-of-concept for plant automation using Java 8+, Apache Kafka and JBoss Drools.
 It is probably overkill for Home Automation but it does provide a lan-based alternative to those systems that depend on a commercial cloud service.
 If you are looking for something that has all of the fault-tolerance of a cloud-based service (Amazon, Google, etc) in an in-house package, this may eventually be a solution.

 Each "device" should be a microcontroller capable of running Java.
 BeagleBone Black or Green would be appropriate.
 The central control, what I'm calling the SodaCan, is a Drools rule engine that manages events and device state.
 Persistence, fault-tolerance, and communication is provided by Apache Kafka.